jkao/jkao.github.io/rants/_posts/2011-12-24-hello-world.md

 any day.
 Furthermore, it can be placed under source control, (i.e. - git).

 Want to publish a change?

-{% highlight git %}
-# Add the post, commit it and push!
-  git add .
-  git commit -m "Published my First Post!" git push origin
+Do a git add, commit and push and you're set!
-{% endhighlight %}

 Something about that makes my inner nerd happy. :)